vtex-apps/condition-layout/docs/README.md

 ## Modus Operandi

-The `condition-layout.product` uses the `conditions` and `match` props to set the conditions that blocks must meet to be rendered or not.
+The `condition-layout.product` mainly uses the `match` and `conditions` props to set, respectively, the criteria and the conditions that blocks must meet to be rendered or not.

-The `conditions` object has two props, namely `subject` and `arguments`, that together define one condition that must be met.
-Each `subject` has an underlying validation method executed whenever its `subject` is used.
-The `arguments` object can be considered arguments being sent to the underlying method.
+The `conditions` prop, in turn, does not rely on any automatic grammar to define the desired conditions.
+Instead, it relies on its two props, namely `subject` and `arguments`, that together define which condition must be met by using an underlying data validation method (with specific arguments) according to the UI behavior.

-Lastly, the `match` prop decides the necessary number of valid conditions (defined in `condition-layout.{context}` blocks) for the layout rendering to actually occur.
+Lastly, the `match` prop has the responsibility for deciding the necessary number of valid conditions for the layout rendering to actually occur.

 ## Customization